centreon/centreon-documentation/versioned_docs/version-21.10/integrations/plugin-packs/procedures/cloud-aws-cloudwatchlogs.md

 search them for specific error codes or patterns, filter them based on specific fields, or archive them securely for future analysis

-> **Warning** This Plugin may generate very huge queries toward CloudWatch Logs API.
+> This Plugin may generate very huge queries toward CloudWatch Logs API.
 Make sure to use filtering capability
 > with ```--group-name``` and ```--stream-name``` options.

 ## Plugin-Pack assets